YuriODev/python-st-ignatius-04-string-manipulation/exercises/README.md

 ## Exercise 22: Check Palindrome - Medium 🔥 (Est. Time: 10-15 mins | Points: 20)

 **Problem:** Enter a string.
 Remove all spaces from it and then determine if it is a palindrome.
+A palindrome is a word, phrase, number, or other sequence of characters that reads the same forward and backward, ignoring spaces, punctuation, and capitalization.

 ### Input:
 - A string.